 You will find information about the different types of employment for which you can apply, as well as how to get started searching for a job on campus, and the paperwork we will need from you before you start working.

 There are 2 types of on-campus employment at Rollins for undergraduate students: Federal Work Study positions and Department Funded Student positions.
 The only difference is the funding source and student eligibility.
 Certain departments also offer on-campus Graduate Assistantships to Rollins graduate students.

 Federal Work Study (FWS) is a federally-funded financial aid program awarded to students based on their eligibility determined by the Free Application for Federal Student Aid (FAFSA) along with other financial aid criteria.
 Funding for this program is limited.
 Students are awarded a specific amount, and the federal government subsidizes the wages to the employer.
 This means that Rollins pays a portion of the wages and FWS pays the remaining portion.

-Federal Work Study positions are available only to those students who have received a letter or email from the Financial Aid Office indicating their work study eligibility for the current academic year.
-If you have not received a letter or email indicating your work study eligibility, you are not eligible for Federal Work Study positions and will not be able to be considered.
+Federal Work Study positions are available only to those students who have received communication from the Office of Financial Aid and/or the Office of Student Employment for their work study eligibility for the current academic year.
+If you have not received this communication, you are not eligible for Federal Work Study positions.

 Note: The receipt of a financial aid award does not guarantee a job.

 Department Funded Positions

 Students without federal funding can find jobs in many of the same departments as Federal Work Study students.
 Rollins departments pay in full for these students' wages, and the conditions of employment are the same as with work study.
 All Rollins students are eligible to apply for these positions, regardless of financial need.